When I was in my 20s, I came to Madrid and didn’t speak a word of Spanish

 After studying Spanish and living in Madrid for 30 years, the veils are still being lifted from this magical world.

-And I can guarantee that the fun of learning a new language and its culture is all about learning a little bit at a time, knowing that there will always be new things to discover, like in all walks of life!
+And I can assure you that the fun of learning a new language and its culture is all about learning a little bit at a time, knowing that there will always be new things to discover!

 Spanish Adventures is a language program for anyone who wants to learn to speak Spanish fluently and get to know this fun and wonderful country.